AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 </br>
 You have grown the weapons of the Kaijū, vicious claws and a barbed tail.
 Your Unarmed Strikes deal Bludgeoning or Slashing damage, your choice, equal to one roll of your Exploit Die + your Strength Modifier. <!-- Should these be natural weapons??? -->

-As a Bonus Action you can swing your tail around to trip your foes.
-As a Bonus Action you can force all creatures your size or smaller within 5 feet of you to make a Strength Saving Throw against your Exploit Save DC.
-Each creature that fails takes damage equal to one roll of your Exploit Die and is knocked Prone.
+As a Bonus Action you can swing your tail around to trip your foes, forcing all creatures your size or smaller within 5 feet of you to make a Strength Saving Throw against your Exploit Save DC.
+Each creature that fails takes Bludgeoning damage equal to one roll of your Exploit Die and is knocked Prone.

 #### Kaijū Exploits